Creating Young Learners in Asia

-Our ambition is equal opportunities for girls and boys by creating equal learning opportunities!
-We help them to learn to learn and to learn to use IT to learn.
+Our ambition is equal opportunities for girls and boys by creating equal learning opportunities.
+We help them to learn how to learn, and to learn how to use IT to learn.

-We want children, young students, to learn to find the information they need to solve a task – to become self-directed and self-empowered.
+We want children and young students to learn how to find the information they need to solve a task – to become self-directed and self-empowered.

-In the 21st Century young people need to learn skills, not only be taught facts.
-They need to learn to learn.
+In the 21st Century, young people need to learn skills, not only be taught facts.
+They need to learn how to learn.
 They need Digital Literacy, Problem Solving, Thinking, Communicating and Team-working skills.
-Schools in Southeast Asian villages are ill prepared.
-They use rote learning, children memorize English but may not understand what they say.
-Village and migrant kids spend their school time being taught and told but not to think and solve problems.
-We engage students in tasks, to find information, to analyze, discuss and sharing with friends onsite and online!
-This has a positive impact on their motivation and confidence, on their learning.
+Schools in Southeast Asian villages are ill-prepared.
+They use rote learning, with children memorizing English, but often not understanding what they are saying.
+Village and migrant kids spend their school time being taught and given facts but not to think for themselves or solve problems.
+We engage students in tasks, such as learning how find information, to analyze and discuss the information, and share topics with friends onsite and online.
+This has a positive impact on their motivation, confidence and learning.

-We believe in Learning by Doing, that the best learning happens when village children learn core subjects such as English, geography, science, at the same time that they learn to solve problems related to those subjects and using English to do so!
+- We believe in Learning by Doing, that the best learning happens when village children learn core subjects such as English, geography, science, at the same time as learning to solve problems related to those subjects, whilst using English to do so!

-We believe in IT, that using IT, tech, increases the capacity for self-directed and team learning as well as sharing, social interaction.
+- We believe in IT: that using technology increases the capacity for self-directed and team learning, as well as sharing and social interaction.

-We believe in equal opportunities for all, for girls, refugees, disabled and the poor.
+- We believe in equal opportunities for all, including girls, refugees, disabled and the poor.